sanketprabhu1998/content/files/en-us/learn/html/introduction_to_html/structuring_a_page_of_content/index.md

 The zip file contains:

-- The HTML you need to add structural markup to.
+- The HTML you need t add structural markup to.
 - CSS to style your markup.
 - Images that are used on the page.